-This extraordinary lady was born on 14th of May 1969 in Adenau, a village in High Eifel region in Rhineland-Palatinate, near the legendary Nurburgring circuit.
+This extraordinary lady was born in May 1969 in Adenau, a village in High Eifel region in Rhineland-Palatinate, near the legendary Nurburgring circuit.
 Her family owned the hotel within the circuit so she had a perfect chance to learn Nordschleife by heart.

 Sabine studied hospitality, and she was even an owner of the popular restaurant ’The Foxhole’ at Nurburgring, but driving always attracted her.
 Together with her two elder sisters she has competed in some of the local racing events, but only she stayed in the sports for good.
 Interestingly, she made her first lap at Nordschleife without a licence and driving a ’stolen’ car.
 When she was 15, Sabine took her mother’s car to taste what nearby Nurburgring offers.

 In the late 1990s, Schmitz achieved some very noticeable results.
 Knowing the ’Green Hell’ like her pocket, she won Nurburgring 24 Hours race twice, in 1996 and 1997, becoming the first woman to win a major 24h race.

 In both occasions, she did that in Scheide Motorsport's BMW M3.
 Johannes Scheid was her co-driver in both races.
 In 1998, Sabine and Scheid became the VLN Endurance Series champions.

 She became famous for driving the so-called ’Ring taxi’.
 In the seat of her BMW M5, Sabine drove all who wanted to feel the invaluable experience of driving on one of the most famous and most dangerous circuits in the world.